primatejs/primate/docs/modules/store.md

 In addition, `loose` allows you to save to fields that haven't been explicitly declared in your store definition.
-This is particulary useful for NoSQL databases that do not a rigid schema, where you want to enforce types on some fields and accept anything in others.
+This is particulary useful for NoSQL databases that do not have a rigid schema, where you want to enforce types on some fields and accept anything in others.

 !!!